mennthor/tdepps/docs/description.rst

 To further simplify, we can use a measured and fixed background expectation rate :math:`\langle n_B\rangle` and fit only for the number of signal events.
 Then we only fit for the number of signal events :math:`n_S`.
+Also we are only interested in the number of signal events.
-The fixed background rate can be extracted from data by using the PDF of a larger timescale and average over that (or fit a function) to ensure that local fluctuations don't matter.
+The fixed background rate can be extracted from data by using the pdf of a larger timescale and average over that (or fit a function) to ensure that local fluctuations don't matter.

 Then we end up with our full Likelihood (the denominator in :math:`P_i` cancels with the term from the Poisson PDF):